Student Motivation and Engagement in Online Courses

 - Do not limit your course web pages to blocks of dense text and sparse images.
 There are many ways to create an engaging design for your course pages.
 Rely on use of imagery, video, audio, music and interactive features.
 If possible, work with an instructional designer to create these features.

-- Use video of yourself introducing course content, as in this video of Course Information
+- Use video of yourself introducing course content, as in this video of Course Information (link down)

 - Use video of exciting topics in your course, such as this video of the La Conchita Landslide